owncloud/web/docs/development/repo-structure.md

 - source code (`/src`),
 - unit tests (`/tests`),
 - translations (`/l10n`) and
-- a `package.json` file for package specific details and dependencies
+- a `package.json` file for package specific details and dependencies.

-### code style and build config
+### Code Style and Build Config

 Some of our packages in `/packages` are pure helper packages which ensure a common code style and build configuration for all our internal (mono repo) and external packages.
 We encourage you to make use of the very same packages.
-This allows the community to understand code more easily, even when coming from different developers or vendors in the ownCloud Web ecosystem.
+This helps the community understand code more easily, even when coming from different developers or vendors in the ownCloud Web ecosystem.

 Namely those packages are